Haselnussbomber/HaselTweaks/README.md

 ### Character Class Switcher [[src](Tweaks/CharacterClassSwitcher.cs)]

-Clicking on a class/job in the character window finds the gearset with the highest item level and equips it.
-Hold shift on crafters to open the original desynthesis window.
+Clicking on a class/job in the character window finds the matching gearset and equips it.

-Basic controller support - only tested with a Xbox 360 Controller.
+Features:

+- Always equips the matching gearset with the highest average item level
+- Supports crafter jobs
+  - Hold shift to open the original desynthesis window if needed
+- Supports controller input
+  - Checks the controller button with "Select Target/Confirm" binding
+  - Technical limitation: desynthesis window still only opens when holding shift on a keyboard
+- Adds hover effect for non-crafters
+- Option to disable Tooltips

+> **Note**
+> This tweak is interfering with Simple Tweaks "Character Window Job Switcher".
+Make sure to disable it there.

 ### Commands [[src](Tweaks/Commands.cs)]